The Insight to Sciatica Nerve Pain

 - Change in posture may aggravate or relieve pain.
 Certain postures may affect sciatica pain:

-- Sciatica pain may feel worse while sitting, trying to stand up, standing for a long time, bending the spine forward, twisting the spine, and/or while coughing.
+- Sciatica nerve pain may feel worse while sitting, trying to stand up, standing for a long time, bending the spine forward, twisting the spine, and/or while coughing.

 - Pain may increase or remain constant while lying down, causing disturbed sleep.
 Lying on the back with the knees slightly elevated and propped up with a pillow, or lying on the side with a pillow between the legs, may help relieve the pain in such cases.

-“Sciatica is refers to a number of symptoms caused by an underlying medical condition.
+“Sciatica refers to a number of symptoms caused by an underlying medical condition.
 Leg pain is typically noted as the most bothersome symptom of sciatica.
 You may also feel numbness, tingling, and/or weakness, typically affecting one leg at a time.”

 We have a solution to stop the pain.
 Click here to let us help you.

 Our Specialist may ask and conduct one or more of the following tests to determine whether you have sciatica nerve pain:

 - History of symptoms.
 The symptoms of sciatica varies from one person to another and depends on the condition that’s causing it.
 To diagnose sciatica, our doctor will first want to get your full medical history.
 This includes whether you have had any recent injuries, where you feel the pain, and how the pain feels.

 - Physical examination.
 Our doctor will include testing your muscle strength and reflexes.
 He might also ask you to do some stretching and moving exercises to determine which activities cause more pain.